 Two Brothers Mountain – 2 Days in Rio

-On day two of your Rio de Janeiro itinerary, I recommend heading to one of the world’s most beautiful staircases in the Lapa neighborhood.
+On day two, I recommend heading to one of the world’s most beautiful staircases in the Lapa neighborhood.

 The Lapa Stairs, also known as Selaron Staircase, are the works of the Chilean-born artist Jorge Selarón who claims it was his tribute to the Brazilian people.